franck-boullier/utils/terraform/gcp/ci.web.server.base.image/README.md

     - git
     - Apache 2
     - php
+    - Create a user `deployment-worker` that we can use to configure access to the git repo.
-    - Create the ssh credentials for that instance.
+    - Create the ssh credentials for the user `deployment-worker`.
 - The state resources created for a given service will be maintained in a GCP Bucket.

 ### Outside of Terraform

-- Configure the Instance so it can pull from the code repository where the code for the web server is hosted.
+- Configure the Instance so it can pull from the code repository where the code for the web server is hosted
 - Create a base image that we can use to create more of this web server.

 ## Pre-requisite: